 Earning cash as a business is exciting.
-However, let’s pump the brakes for a second before you immediately recognize that revenue.
+However, let’s pump the brakes before you immediately recognize that revenue.
 Has your business actually “earned” that revenue?

-Revenue recognition has been a hot topic for the past several years in light of the release of Accounting Standards Codification (ASC) 606 in 2014.
-Released by the Financial Accounting Standards Board (FASB) as a part of Generally Accepted Accounting Principles (GAAP) in the U.S., the new guidance standardized how companies should recognize revenue, particularly in incidents when the nature, certainty and timing of revenue might be complicated.
+Revenue recognition has been a hot topic since the release of Accounting Standards Codification (ASC) 606 in 2014.
+Released by the Financial Accounting Standards Board (FASB) as a part of Generally Accepted Accounting Principles (GAAP) in the U.S., the new guidance—which went into effect in December 2017 for public entities and December 2018 for private entities—standardized how companies should recognize revenue, particularly in incidents when the nature, certainty, and timing of revenue might be complicated.
 The International Accounting Standards Board (IASB) then followed suit and released similar guidance as a part of the International Financial Reporting Standards (IFRS) to dictate when that revenue can be considered earned and the financial statement accurately updated.

 What Is Revenue Recognition?

 Revenue recognition is an accounting principle that asserts that revenue must be recognized as it is earned.
 The focus is on recognizing revenue at the time goods or services are delivered to customers, as opposed to when payment is made.
-The principle is regulated by similar standards in both the US and internationally, though there are some notable differences.
+The principle is regulated by similar standards in both the U.S. and internationally.

 Key Takeaways